 Messaging apps are one of the most popular channels for always-on marketing.
 They’re a great way to reach your target audience and build meaningful relationships with them.

 In addition, messaging apps offer a lot of flexibility and options for customization.
-You can target your audience based on demographics, interests, and even past behaviour.
+You can target your audience based on demographics, interests, and even past behavior.

 Artificial intelligence is becoming more and more important in marketing.
 It’s helping brands to understand their customers better and create more personalized experiences.